 The Credit Union continued to grow, shortening the life expectancy of our Olive Avenue location.
 Ground-breaking ceremonies took place in December 1994 for the construction of a new 12,000 square foot home at 1800 W. Magnolia Boulevard.
 The Credit Union opened for business with a ribbon-cutting ceremony on September 11, 1995.

-Today, we are a $400 million financial organization with more than 70 associates serving the financial needs of over 20,000 past and present City of Burbank employees, members of the Friends of the Burbank Public Library, Burbank Historical Society, employees of the Burbank YMCA, employees of Fotokem, Burbank Association of Realtors, employees of Deluxe Entertainment, members record of the merged credit unions Pacoima Developmental FCU, United Auto Workers FCU, and Canoga Postal FCU, and their families.
+Today, we are a $400 million financial institution with more than 70 associates serving the financial needs of over 20,000 past and present City of Burbank employees, members of the Friends of the Burbank Public Library, Burbank Historical Society, employees of the Burbank YMCA, employees of Fotokem, Burbank Association of Realtors, employees of Deluxe Entertainment, members record of the merged credit unions Pacoima Developmental FCU, United Auto Workers FCU, and Canoga Postal FCU, and their families.